DMClVG/DMClVG/README.md

 ### Hi

-I like making things that will hopefully be useful someday, to someone, anyone.
+I like making things that will hopefully be useful someday, to someone, to anyone.

 I'm not working on anything specific atm, but uuuh idk yet.
 Don't mind my presence